pavan-prog/ElectiGo/README.md

 - **Role-Based Access Control (RBAC)**:
   - Super Admin: Manages elections and assigns subadmins.
   - Sub Admin: Manages elections, adds candidates, and authorizes registered voters.
-  - Voter: Casts a vote only once after registration and authorization.
+  - Voter: Casts a vote only once for election after registration and authorization.

 - **Election Management**: Super Admins can create and manage elections, which are assigned to Sub Admins for further processing.